 After months and months of fussing and never getting things done, I finally threw in the towel and went with the low-complexity option of Podia.
 Is it fancy?
 Nahhhh… But it just works and does the basic things I need it to do.

-The admin site of our membership and workshops is pretty light because of the platform we’re using and I feel really good about that.
-We’re a teeny tiny team and we just can’t spend hours on updates and admin stuff.
+The admin site of our workshops is pretty light because of the platform we’re using and I feel really good about that.
+We’re a small team and we just can’t spend hours on updates and admin stuff.
 Quite honestly, if we had any more complexity than we do, it would probably be a barrier to launching anything.

 There are lots of other lessons I’ve learned but those are the ones that really ran contrary to my expectations—despite having worked with clients on this stuff and having lots of colleagues who’d been through it.
 (Yes, even the newsletter thing!
 My blog has a big audience but the conversion rate on that would probably be .1 percent on a good day, but I never realized how low that would be in practice.)